6 Signs of Progress to Look For

 Progress takes many different shapes and has many different timelines.
 But in a world of Transformation Tuesdays & fad diets that seem to make dramatic changes almost instantaneous, it can be confusing to parse out what real, sustainable, positive results look like when you make a lifestyle change.

 Time and time again, we see our members hitting goals and making progress.
 We notice both the small wins and the big victories.
 Whether you’re first starting out on a consistent workout routine or if you’ve been grinding on your goals week over week for years, there are signs of progress everywhere, you just have to learn how to recognize them.
 We know that it’s great to see physical changes, but what we also know is that the reasons you started your routine or the results you were seeking are probably based on much deeper things than you think.

 That is, results come in many forms, but the below are a few things you can watch for to measure progress.
 If you’re looking for ways to mark progress that aren’t weight-focused, we are so on board.
-In fact, here are our top 5:
+In fact, here are our top 6 signs of progress:

 - Heavier weights.
 If you’re cruising through reps and are to the point where you can get through a whole arm section in cycle or the full set of bicep curls in flyhigh without slowing down, you’re ready to conquer the next set up.
 If grabbing the next set up intimidates you, grab your current weight & the next set up & swap when you need to!

 - Increased endurance.
 If the thought of staying out of the saddle for 16 counts for a sprint in cycle class is laughable, challenge yourself to 4 counts at a time, increasing slowly & building endurance.
 Or maybe you hold the 2-minute plank as long as you can at the end of your flyhigh class but drop the variations & just test how long you can hold.